Long Point Trail New River Gorge in West Virginia.

 New River Gorge Bridge

-Alternate Routes to reach Long Point Overlook
+Alternate Routes to Reach Long Point Overlook

-If you’re looking for a longer hike or an alternate starting point, you can park at the Kaymoor Parking Lot and reach Long Point via either the Fayetteville Trail or Butcher Branch Trail:
+If you’re looking for a longer hike or an alternate starting point, you can park at the Kaymoor Parking Lot and reach the Long Point Trail via either the Fayetteville Trail or Butcher Branch Trail:

 • Fayetteville Trail Route: 4.5 miles roundtrip